 “What I just saw here was that someone took all the abstractions about what people in this situation need and turned them into real life,” Krugman said afterward.
 “It offers huge opportunities for the members.”

-Options and TOP may seem like disparate programs, but what unites them is the thread running through all 27 of Goddard’s programs: the goal of empowering people to lift themselves from poverty and reach their full potential.
+Options and TOP may seem like disparate programs, but what unites them is the thread running through all of Goddard’s programs: the goal of empowering people to rise from poverty and reach their full potential.
 That’s an issue Krugman has written sensitively about.
 “To be poor in America today, even more than in the past, is to be an outcast in your own country,” he wrote in 2008, adding that the failure to reduce poverty in this country “should provoke a lot of soul-searching.”

 Goddard is committed to keeping up the fight.
 So it was gratifying to hear Krugman look around and say, after a day at our programs: “Visiting Goddard Riverside has been wildly encouraging.
 It makes me feel better about the future.”